 The Commission sought the advice of Associate Professor Jason Ingham from Auckland University and Professor Michael Griffith from Adelaide University on the Performance of Unreinforced Masonry Buildings in the 2010-2011 Canterbury Earthquake Swarm.
-Unreinforced masonry is defined as a construction of clay brick, concrete blocks or natural stone units bound together using lime or cement mortar, without any reinforcing elements such as steel reinforcing bars.
+Unreinforced masonry is defined as a construction of clay brick or natural stone units bound together using lime or cement mortar, without any reinforcing elements such as steel reinforcing bars.

 Due to the size of the report, it is divided into the following segments:

 Submissions must be received by 14 October 2011.

 To ensure that advice given to the Commission reflects international understandings and best practice, this report will be peer reviewed separately by: